LorenzoBaggi/PortfolioOptimization/README.md

 Welcome to the PortfolioOptimization wiki!

 Hi!
-I developed a Python where you can compute:
+I developed a simple script using primarily PyOptPortfolio where you can compute:

 Sharpe Ratio of your favourite portfolio
 Calculate the assets allocations to have both max.
 Sharpe and min. volatility